 - Practice with a friend or record yourself to improve fluency.

-Mastering English vocabulary for daily routine conversations like phone calls builds confidence in both personal and professional settings.
+A3: It builds confidence in both personal and professional communication.

 Lesson 3: English for Daily Tasks — At the Coffee Shop